geohaze24/ShaLIA/README.md

 # ShaLIA
-Shallow Landslides Initiation Assessment GIS tools suite
+<strong>Shallow Landslides Initiation Assessment GIS tools suite</strong>

 ShaLIA suite is a complete, integrated ensemble of interconnected tools for susceptibility analysis of shallow landslides.
 The scripts can be easily managed by a moderately skilled GIS operator.